Shawnigan Lake B & B

 The trails on the east side of the mountain are wide and well-kept.
 Very good viewpoints are found on the east and west sides of the summit.
 Good for a day hike.
 A 10-minute drive to the north from the B&B.

 This is one of the most secluded and less frequented of the parks.
 The highlights of the park are deep healing peace and an excellent trail leading down to one of the best swimming places we have seen, on Koksilah River.
 This section of the river is like a deep and wide pond with calm and clear water.
 Located at the end of Gray Lane, which is almost at the end of Kingburne Drive in Cobble Hill.
-A 15-minute drive to the north of the B&B.
+A 15-minute drive to the north of the B&B for a unique experience.

 Kingzett Lake ("The Quarry")